jellevdg3/PortfolioWebsiteVue3/README.md

-# Jelle's Portfolio
+# Portfolio Template

-A **template** personal portfolio website built using **Vue.js 3** and **Vuetify 3**.
-This project showcases projects, work experience, and provides information about Jelle, a passionate software engineer with experience in game development and software development. **Others are welcome to use and customize this template** to create their own portfolio websites.
+A **template** personal portfolio website built with **Vue.js 3** and **Vuetify 3**.
+This project features sections for About Me, Projects, and Work Experience, organized through multiple components and navigation items within a single webpage. **Others are welcome to use and customize this template** to create their own portfolio websites.
 Please note that the data included is **placeholder content** and should be replaced with your personal information and projects.

 ## Table of Contents